 Samuel P. Colt died in 1921.
 Disputes about his will, clouded by disagreements among family members stalled attempts by the State to acquire the property by the Metropolitan Park Commission in 1935.
 It wasn’t until 1965, using Green Acres funds, that the state bought the farm for use as a park.
 In the meantime, throughout the intervening years, the estate was managed by the Industrial Trust Company.
 Governor John H. Chafee dedicated the park in 1968.
-Today, a statue of Chafee overlooks the landscape of an open air Chapel by the Sea, ten playing fields, six picnic groves, a 55ft. observation tower, rest rooms, a public boat ramp, and four miles of walking and jogging trails, bicycle and bridle trails.
+Today, a statue of Chafee overlooks the landscape of an open air Chapel by the Sea, ten playing fields, six picnic groves, restrooms, a public boat ramp, and four miles of walking, jogging, and bicycle trails.

 The East Bay bikeway, connecting Colt to a string of other state parks from East Providence through Barrington and on to the Bristol Center will soon be linked to the John H. Chafee Blackstone River Valley National Heritage Corridor with its Blackstone River State Park and Bikeway route stretching all the way to the Woonsocket boundary with Massachusetts, a scenic parkway of over thirty miles.